 The procedure to obtain a delegate certificate is a simplified version of the certificate ordering procedures defined in ATIS-1000080 [Ref 2] where the VoIP Entity KMS plays the role of the SP-KMS, and the STI-SCA plays the role of STI-CA.

 Note: This clause recommends that the STI-SCA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
-A STI-SCA may instead choose to issue delegate certificates using a different mechanism, as long as that mechanism has the same security properties as the procedures defined here.
+An STI-SCA may instead choose to issue delegate certificates using a different mechanism, as long as that mechanism has the same security properties as the procedures defined here.

 Note: The VoIP Entity KMS and STI-SCA can support a pre-authorization certificate ordering and issuance process comparable to that defined in RFC 8555 [Ref 14].
 An example of such a process for TNAuthList by value using ACME is provided in sub-clauses 5.3.3.2, 5.3.3.3, and 5.3.3.4.
+Given the lack of specificity in other published standards, this specification version recognizes that the definition of a standard certificate ordering and issuance process for certificates supporting draft-ietf-stir-certificates-ocsp is for future consideration.

+Vetting the VoIP Entity

+Before issuing delegate certificates to a VoIP Entity, the STI-SCA performs a vetting function to determine what information the VoIP Entity is authorized to claim in PASSporTs signed with the credentials of the delegate certificates.
+How this vetting function is accomplished is outside the scope of this document.
+However, as described later in the document, the results of the vetting function are reflected in the values contained in the TNAuthList and “Enhanced JWT Claim Constraints” extensions (RFC 9118) of delegate certificates issued to the VoIP Entity.

 Initial Conditions

 As a pre-requisite to issuing delegate certificates, the STI-SCA must configure the VoIP Entity with the URL of the STI-SCA ACME directory resource, and the scope of delegate certificates that the VoIP Entity is authorized to obtain from the STI-SCA.